 What sticks out to you in this scripture and why?

-How does v 14-15 apply to you?
+How do verses 14-15 apply to you?

 PRAY: Name your “My 5” before God.
 Ask for open doors to share the Good News with them.

 Will

 Ask God, “Is there anything you want me to know today?”
 Take some time to be still before the Lord and listen for the gentle whisper to your heart.